dekuNukem/PicoRC/apricot_pc.md

 ![Alt text](photos/apricot_pc/mesh.jpeg)

-* Put the PC aside for now, and bring out the back cover assembly.
+* Bring out the back cover assembly.

 * Cut off the zipties, and unplug all the blade terminal connectors.